-A real feel good hippy vibe will be on the agenda at the Matala Beach Festival (16, 17 & 18 June 2017).
+A real feel good hippy vibe will be on the agenda at the Matala Beach Festival (22, 23 & 24 June 2018).
 This year will be the eight year of an event that continues to delight regulars and newbies to the island of Crete.

 Image Matala Beach Festival Facebook page

 This gorgeous little getaway destination attracted the likes of Joni Mitchell back in the 60s and she even wrote a song about Matala called “Carey” which featured on her album Blue.
 The 60s and 70s was the era which saw hippie travellers live on the beach and in the nearby caves of Matala.

 The following extract is from an interview with Joni Mitchell by Rolling Stone in early 1971.

 “The caves were on high sedimentary cliffs, sandstone, a lot of seashells in it.
 The caves were carved out by the Minoans hundreds of years ago.
 Then they were used later on for leper caves.
 Then after that the Romans came, and they used them for burial crypts.
 Then some of them were filled in and sealed up for a long time.
 People began living there, beatniks, in the fifties.
 Kids gradually dug out more rooms.
 There were some people there who were wearing human teeth necklaces around their necks,” she said with a slight frown.